Scribery/tlog/README.md

 If you'd like to exclude tlog messages from *any* other logs remember to put its rule before any other rules in `rsyslog.conf`.

-Here is a complete example of a rule matching messages arriving from `tlog-rec` running as user with UID 123, delivered from journald.
+Here is a complete example of a rule matching messages arriving from `tlog-rec-session` running as user with UID 123, delivered from journald.
 It sends them to Elasticsearch running on localhost with default port, puts them into `tlog-rsyslog` index with type `tlog`, using bulk interface, stores them in `/var/log/tlog.log` file, and then stops processing, not letting them get anywhere else.

 	if $!_UID == "123" then {